Common Terms in Procurement

 - Final update, review of purchase dossier and its archiving.

-Purchases are accompanied by significant cash flows, so agencies must take into account the impact they have on local markets, and the effect they may have on the beneficiaries.
+Purchases are accompanied by significant cash flows, so agencies must take into account the impact they generate in the contexts where they work, and the effect they may have on the beneficiaries.

 Most Common Procurement Procedures